Flexible dieting, often referred to as “if it fits your macros” (IIFYM), is taking the fitness industry by storm right now.

 Your rate of fat loss and muscle wastage is determined by the severity of your diet, your training, and other factors such as recovery and individual physiology.
 It is not determined so much by what you eat or how you eat it.

-What Flexible Dieting Is
+Benefits of Flexible Dieting

 Many people attack IIFYM on exactly these terms.